-Following the provision of satisfactory security, the arrested ship is usually released within 24 hours, provided that the release application is submitted to court by the arresting party.
-The Release Order has to be served by the court to port authority MSA (maritime safety administration) for sailing permit.
+Following satisfactory security is provided to court or accepted by arresting party, ship under arrest is usually lifted soon within 24 hours subject to release application is submitted to court by arresting party.
+Release Order has to be served by court to port authority MSA (maritime safety administration) for sailing permit.